In “Wall Street,” Gordon Gecko delivers an iconic speech:

 - July 2011

 - April 2011

 Follow me on TwitterMy Tweets

-Tagsacademic philosophy anarchism basic income bleeding heart libertarianism Bryan Caplan charity coercion commodification crooked timber democracy economic liberty education exploitation feminism foreign policy free market fairness Friedrich Hayek history ideal theory immigration inequality John Rawls John Tomasi left-libertarianism liberalism libertarianism liberty marriage Murray Rothbard non-aggression principle Piketty poverty property rights racism Rationalism Pluralism and Freedom religion Robert Nozick self-ownership social justice Students for Liberty sweatshops Thick Libertarianism universal basic income war work
+Tagsacademic philosophy anarchism basic income bleeding heart libertarianism Bryan Caplan charity coercion commodification crooked timber economic liberty education exploitation feminism foreign policy free market fairness Friedrich Hayek history ideal theory immigration inequality John Rawls John Tomasi left-libertarianism liberalism libertarianism liberty markets without limits marriage Murray Rothbard non-aggression principle Piketty poverty property rights racism Rationalism Pluralism and Freedom religion Robert Nozick self-ownership social justice Students for Liberty sweatshops Thick Libertarianism universal basic income war work